If you're looking for help to do with sexual harm, you've come to the right place.

 General health and medical care is available.
 You can have someone you choose to accompany you, such as a trusted friend, or whānau or family member, or an advocate from a specialist service.

 You have the right to stop the examination at any time, even if you just want a break.
-The Doctor will explain everything to you at the beginning.
+The doctor or nurse will explain everything to you at the beginning.
 If you have any questions, they will stop and answer them in a way that you can understand.

 Our specialists are non-judgemental and professional.
 We can connect you with appropriate services.